CONSTRUCTIONS-3D

 The construction sequence was as follows:

-Comparison with Traditional Construction
+Comparison with traditional construction

 Thanks to automation and digital control, a 3D printed house achieves an overall cost reduction of 20 to 40% on the wall construction phase, while maintaining equivalent insulation and finishing quality.
 It also significantly reduces material waste and offers total design freedom, allowing for organic shapes and custom architecture that traditional methods can’t easily replicate.